markwest1972/johnny_five_intro/excercises/02_simple_led_blink.md

 Arduably the most important part of this excercise is the introduction to the Johnny-Five DSL.
 This code did the following:
 * Imported the Johnny-Five dependancy.
 * Setup the Arduino UNO Board.
-* Instandiated the LED Object and provided methods for interacting with it.
+* Instandiated the LED Object (the LED connected to Pin 13 on the Arduino UNO) and provided methods for interacting with it.